seasketch/geoprocessing/website/versioned_docs/version-6.1.0/tutorials/Tutorials.md

 Importing a raster dataset into your project will:

-- Reproject the data to the WGS84 spherical coordinate system, aka EPSG:4326.
+- Reproject the data to an equal area projection called WGS 84 / NSIDC EASE-Grid 2.0 Global, aka EPSG:6933.
+This makes accurate area calculations possible.
-- Extract a single band of data
+- Extract a single band of data (the underlying geoblaze library is not performant with multi-band data)
 - Transform the raster into a [cloud-optimized GeoTIFF](https://www.cogeo.org/)
 - Calculates overall statistics including total count and if categorical raster, a count per category
 - Output the result to the `data/dist` directory, ready for testing